zekicaneksi/Sohbet----ASP-.NET-CORE-5-Chat-App-SignalR/README.md

 #### To be able to run the project;

-* create the database using the script.
+* Create the database using the script.
 * Change the 'sohbetdb' connection string in the Sohbet/appsettings.json file.
   * For Windows-Microsoft SQL Server;<br/>
 You can see your connection string by adding the created database in Visual Studio's Server Explorer, and connection string is shown at the properties.<br/> (if Server Explorer in Visual Studio can't detect your database, be sure that Sql Server Agent service is running.)